BT, TalkTalk or Plusnet for Youview TV?

 The standard Youview catch up service includes programmes from BBC iPlayer, ITV Player, All 4, My 5, UKTV On Demand, and Milkshake among others.

 TalkTalk and BT also have their own on demand player services, and both have extra channels available for a monthly fee.

 As already mentioned above, Plusnet offer an additional 20 premium channels as standard with their TV deals, including channels such as Comedy Central, Discovery and MTV - in addition to a number of add-on subscriptions.

 All three offer Netflix from £5.99 a month.
 New and potential subscribers can find out more about the service here; existing subscribers can simply sign in using the app and start watching on their TV.

 Extra with BT:

 - The BT Sport pack, including BT Sport Europe, will cost £3.50 a month from August this year

-- Starter and Entertainment Starter customers can add an HD pack for £5 a month (inc. BT Sport in HD)
+- Starter and Entertainment Starter customers can add a HD pack for £5 a month (with BT Sport in HD)

-- Kids TV pack is £4 a month
+- The Kids Extra TV pack is £4 a month

 - Sky Cinema is £13.50 a month